slegec/LMS_Grabber/Readme.md

 * wget

+###How to use

 Run the program in a CMD window.

 The user should be prompted to enter the following information:

-*LMS Username and password
+* LMS Username and password

-*Select which courses to downloaded
+* Select which courses to downloaded

-*Max file size allowed
+* Max file size allowed

-*File download location
+* File download location

+The program should then run without error until it downloads all files